-Publix is a registered trademark of Publix Asset Management Company. ©Copyright Publix Asset Management Company and Florida Newspaper in Education Coordinators, 2012, All rights WHERE SHOPPING IS A PLEASURE AS URE on no event be liable for any damages or losses as a result of your use of this publication.
+Publix is a registered trademark of Publix Asset Management Company. ©Copyright Publix PUDIX as a registered trademark of PUDIX Asset Management Company, @Copyright PUDIX Asset Management Company, and Florida Newspaper in Education Coordinators, 2012.
+All rights reserved.
+Printed in the U.S.A.
+The information in this publication is provided "as is".
+Publix and its affiliates disclaim all representations and warranties, expressed or implied, with respect to any information, services, products, and materials contained herein.
+Publix and its affiliates will in no event be liable for any damages or losses as a result of your use of this publication.